 WebMD health Corp has had a one year revenue growth of 2.86% accompanied by a huge fall of 136% in the Net Income.
-The management’s Q4 2013 guidance of revenues to be in excess of $142 million represents a 7% Y/Y growth in the quarterly revenues.
+WebMD Q4 2013 revenue guidance as stated by the management to be in excess of $142 million represents a 7% YoY growth in the quarterly revenues.
 The Net Income guidance of $7.7 million represents a $ 13 million increase from Q4 2012.

-NutriSystem Inc. did not fare any better as far as the topline and bottom line are concerned.
-The revenues had a one year fall of 12.6% while the Net Income fell by 2.78% over the same period.
-NutriSystem management announced that Q4 2013 revenues will see a Y/Y growth in mid-single digits, a number which isn't as eye popping as the stock gains.
+NutriSystem did not fare any better as far as the topline and bottom line are concerned.
+NutriSystem revenues had a one year fall of 12.6% while the Net Income fell by 2.78% over the same period.
+The company management announced that Q4 2013 revenues will see a Y/Y growth in mid-single digits, a number which isn't as eye popping as the stock gains.

-The valuation multiples of NutriSystem too have been far from attractive with the company’s stock currently trading at a LTM price to sales ratio of 2 and a LTM price earnings ratio in excess of 600.
+The valuation multiples of NutriSystem have been far from attractive with the NTRI stock currently trading at a LTM price to sales ratio of 2 and a LTM price earnings ratio in excess of 600.